 Understanding the Georgian Business Visa Landscape

 Well, here's the straight talk: Georgia has positioned itself as one of the most business-friendly destinations in Eastern Europe, and for UAE residents, the pathway is remarkably streamlined.
-The Georgian government actively encourages foreign investment, ranking 7th globally in the World Bank's Ease of Doing Business Index for 2024.
+The Georgian government actively encourages foreign investment, with the country ranking 7th globally in the World Bank's Ease of Doing Business Index and recently taking 4th place among 101 countries for operational efficiency.

-For UAE residents specifically, Georgia offers a visa-free entry for up to one year for tourism purposes.
-However, if you're planning to establish business operations, register a company, or engage in commercial activities, you'll need to navigate the business visa framework—which actually works in your favor with enhanced legal protections and operational clarity.
+For UAE passport holders specifically, Georgia offers visa-free entry for up to one year.
+For UAE residents holding residence permits, many can enter visa-free for 90 days within 180 days, provided their UAE residence permit is multiple-entry and valid for at least 12 months on arrival.
+However, if you're planning to establish business operations, register a company, or engage in commercial activities beyond short-term meetings, you'll need to navigate the business visa framework—which actually works in your favor with enhanced legal protections and operational clarity.
+Starting January 1, 2026, all foreign visitors entering Georgia must carry valid health insurance covering the entire stay.

 Why Georgia Attracts UAE Entrepreneurs